poteto/styleguides/javascript.md

 var foo = [];
 ```

-+ If you know the exact length and know that array is not going to grow, use `Array`.
++ Use new Array if you know the exact length of the array and know that its length will not change.

 ```javascript
 var foo = new Array(16);